Doravado/samuel_portfolio/index.md

 - Visualized the data from multiple perspectives (including by country, by industry, by company) to show the distribution and timeline of the mass layoffs.

-- Deployed the dashboard on Tableau Public.
+- Deployed the [dashboard](https://public.tableau.com/app/profile/samuel.zhao2703/viz/2022-2023Layoffs/Story1) (click to see) on Tableau Public.

 ### Key Insights
 - Mass layoffs are sweeping worldwide, and the U.S. accounts for 69% of layoffs.
 Meanwhile, India and many European countries are also worst-hit areas.